bobmacneal/react-wizard/README.md

 share a user's input form data, i.e., application "state", across components.

-All form input, whether calling for text input, a checkbox, or a select, is auto-generated from the initial state of the context WizardContext.js.
+All form input, whether calling for text input, a checkbox, or a select, is auto-generated from the initial state of the context in _WizardContext.js_.

 ___
 <img src="./public/Screenshot.png" width="50%">.